TerraForms

 Research application

-Supporting the Biogeochemical Transformations Integrated Research Platform, these resources help unlock how contaminants move and change in the environment and how minerals weather under different flow regimes.
+Supporting the Biogeochemical Transformations Integrated Research Platforms, these resources help unlock how nutrients and economically valuable metals move and change in the subsurface and how critical minerals weather under different flow regimes.
 This essential knowledge can help us improve predictive models to anticipate and manage effects on both human and natural systems.
-EMSL is equipped with a clean room which includes a suite of microfluidic and 3-D technologies, allowing scientists to create TerraForms to understand and to study microbe–mineral interactions.
+EMSL is equipped with a clean room, which includes a suite of microfluidic and 3-D technologies, allowing scientists to create TerraForms to understand and to study microbe–mineral interactions to enhance the biomining of critical minerals.

-Supporting the Rhizosphere Function Integrated Research Platform, TerraForms enables researchers to study plant–microbe interactions.
+Supporting the Rhizosphere Function Integrated Research Platform, TerraForms advances basic science by enabling researchers to study microbial and plant root associated processes in the rhizosphere.

 Supporting the Terrestrial-Atmospheric Processes Integrated Research Platform, TerraForms allows scientists to identify belowground and aboveground volatile organic compounds for your science.